What do I have to do when getting EI?

 You can report this information online or by phone.
 If you cannot report in either of these ways, you can report by filling out special cards and mailing them.

-Soon after you apply, you get a letter in the mail from Service Canada that says “important Employment Insurance information for you” at the top.
+Soon after you apply, you get a letter in the mail from Service Canada that says “Important Employment Insurance information for you” at the top.

 This letter tells you when you must make your first report.
 It will also give you your access code.
 It has 4 numbers and is near the middle of the letter.